oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 The client MAY indicate the audience it is trying to access through the `scope` parameter or the `resource` parameter defined in {{RFC8707}}.

+If the authorization server is acting as the Client, the Client MUST include the “cnf” claim from the token exchange request in a “requested_cnf” claim in the returned authorization grant.
+This does not apply when the resource server is acting as the Client.

 ### Processing rules

 The authorization server MUST validate the JWT authorization grant as specified in Sections 3 and 3.1 of {{RFC7523}}.
 The following processing rules also apply: